RamiroAcostaDev/RamiroAcostaDev/README.md

 }
 ```
 ### About Me 👨‍💻 :
-I'm a developer passionate about continuous learning and creating innovative solutions through technology.
-Throughout my training, I have acquired knowledge and skills in JavaScript, TypeScript, HTML, CSS, React, Node.js, Next.js, MySQL, Tailwind CSS, and Material UI.
+Passionate developer focused on continuous learning to provide solid and innovative web solutions.
-Although I do not yet have formal work experience, I have been dedicating my time to working on personal projects that allow me to apply all these technologies.
-Currently, I am developing an application for lawyers that facilitates the calculation of severance payments, a project that has allowed me to deepen my knowledge and skills.
+Currently working on a severance calculation app for a group of lawyers, one of the freelance projects that demonstrate my capabilities: [GitHub Repository](https://github.com/RamiroAcostaDev/liquidador-indemnizaciones.git).
-I am enthusiastic about the possibility of collaborating in a team and contributing to real projects that challenge and enhance my abilities.
-My goal is to find a work environment where I can grow professionally and add value through my knowledge and experience.
+I seek to be part of collaborative environments that challenge and enhance my skills.